BestTimesToVisit.com Logo

 When is the absolute best time to visit the Lofoten Islands for a mix of good weather and fewer crowds?

 I'm planning to drive around Lofoten.
-What are some essential tips for navigating the islands?
+What are the roads like, and are there any specific driving tips I should know?

 What is the cheapest month to visit Lofoten Islands, Norway?